 Which of the Marie’s (Camargo, Salle, Taglioni) would support the 19th century ballet costuming, why?

 How has Rudolph von Labon influences contemporary (current) dance?

 Dr. Typhani Harris, author of Putting the Performance in Performance Task and Stop Teaching, brings over 2 decades of educational experience to The Institute.
 Originally a high school English Language Arts teacher, Dr. Harris transitioned into a dance educator who cultivated an award-winning collegiate style dance education program at a public school in California.
 Prior to joining the Institute, she was an educational leader and instructional coach specializing in preparing new teachers in secondary urban schools.
-As the Executive Director of Academic Affairs, Dr. Harris maintains courses, conferences, and the accredited certification program at The Institute.
+As the Chief Academics Officer, Dr. Harris maintains courses, conferences, and the accredited certification program at The Institute.